tanya9691/Deployment-Heroku/README.md

 cnt: count of total rental bikes including both casual and registered

 ### Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+You must have Scikit Learn, Pandas (for Machine Learning Model) and Flask (for API) installed.

 ### Project Structure
 This project has four major parts :